Kauan19-hub/Library-SENAI/README.md

 ###

-✅ Env development;
+✅ Env development;<br>
-✅ Installation of libraries: pandas and openpyxl for data manipulation and table creation with Excel;
+✅ Installation of libraries: pandas and openpyxl for data manipulation and table creation with Excel;<br>
-✅ Folder structure in Insonmia or Postman for API testing;
+✅ Folder structure in Insonmia or Postman for API testing;<br>
-✅ Automation scripts for generating spreadsheet readings using pandas and openpyxl;
+✅ Automation scripts for generating spreadsheet readings using pandas and openpyxl;<br>
-✅ File and directory organization;
+✅ File and directory organization;<br>
-✅ Examples of how to use Django and JSON for API integration;
+✅ Examples of how to use Django and JSON for API integration;<br>
-✅ Documentation explaining the project .
+✅ Documentation explaining the project.<br>

 ---